 With some 140 glaciers making their way down from the Southern Alps, this area is fittingly known as glacier country.
-Few sights equal the spectacle of this giant frozen river (Franz Josef Glacier) imperceptibly grinding its way down through temperate rainforest to just 250 metres (820 feet) above sea level.
-We’ll spend most of the day near Franz Josef Glacier hiking up through the forest to either Alex Knob or Roberts Point, both of which give incredible views of the ice.
-This hike can be inaccessible in wet weather, so we may opt for an alternative hike in sheltered terrain.
+Few sights equal the spectacle of this giant frozen river (Franz Josef Glacier) imperceptibly grinding its way down through the temperate rainforest to just 250 meters (820 feet) above sea level.
+We’ll spend most of the day near Franz Josef Glacier hiking up through the forest to incredible views of the ice.
+Wet weather can inhibit these hikes, so we may opt to hike the Tatare tunnels instead.

 After settling into our accommodation back in Franz Josef township, we can head out after dark with flashlights for a short night walk to search for the native glowworm while listening to some of New Zealand’s nocturnal birdlife, such as the morepork owl.